ashleysally00/Happy-birthday/README.md

 ## License

-## License

-This project is open source and available under the [MIT License](https://github.com/ashleysally00/Happy-birthday/blob/main/License.txt).
-You can also find that license [here](https://opensource.org/licenses/MIT).
+This project is open source and available under the [MIT License](https://github.com/ashleysally00/Happy-birthday/blob/main/License.txt), which you can also find [here](https://opensource.org/licenses/MIT).

----

-## MIT License
+## Acknowledgements

-Copyright (c) 2024 Ashley Rice

----
+This project uses the [p5.js](https://p5js.org/) library, which is released under the GNU Lesser General Public License v2.1.

 Feel free to contact the project maintainer for any questions or suggestions!